rodfer0x80/soa_cc/README.md

-# gocc
+# soa_cc
-Golang Command and Control Server
+Golang Command and Control Server for SOA